Mediation Advocacy Skills Training

 - maximise the settlement benefits for clients at a mediation

-- be fully appraised of the now demanded by current civil justice practice.
+- be fully appraised of the requirements now demanded by current civil justice practice.

 Clients may design a bespoke programme to meet specific needs and accommodate time pressures, selecting from a number of core menu items.
 The programme can also be tailored in terms of issues and case studies to suit practice areas, sector areas and the level of experience of delegates.

 1. Which dispute resolution process is most suitable?